2023–2025 Sundhnúkur eruptions: Blue Lagoon

-The site's management announced the site's closure to visitors from 9 to 16 November 2023 as a precaution following the earthquakes.
+The site's management announced the site's closure to visitors from 9–16 November 2023 as a precaution following the earthquakes.
 Rocks dislodged by the earthquakes were reported to have fallen onto roads in the area, and 30 guests left the resort following a magnitude 4.8 tremor in the early hours of 9 November.
 In addition to these safety concerns, the closure was also implemented to reduce increased stress on staff.
 The management has assured that all staff will receive their full salaries during the closure period.
 Furthermore, guests who were evacuated as a result of the tremor will be provided with a full refund.
 Helga Árnadóttir, Director of Sales, Operations and Services at the Blue Lagoon, confirmed that the seismic activity at Svartsengi caused no visible damage or structural impairment to their facilities.
 The buildings, designed for earthquake resilience, remained intact and structurally sound.
 Although the geothermal spa itself remained undamaged during the first year following the onset of the disaster, its adjacent parking lot, which accommodated approximately 350 spaces along with a bus parking area and taxi stand, was overtaken by lava during the November–December 2024 eruption.
 No vehicles were present at the time.
 A temporary service facility, made from prefabricated shipping containers and positioned on a portion of the parking lot after the erection of a protective barrier, was also destroyed by advancing lava during the eruption.
 Additionally, a nearby helipad faced significant risk as the lava front progressed.
 In the weeks that followed, a new temporary parking lot was constructed, though it was considerably smaller, offering around 150 parking spaces.
 Experts noted that a significant portion of the infrastructure in the area would likely have been destroyed if not for the timely construction of the defensive barriers.
 Following the engulfment of its old parking lot in late 2024, the Blue Lagoon began redevelopment of its surrounding facilities and environment, with construction underway and completion expected in spring 2027.